elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 We still have to do the last step - packaging:

 {% highlight bash %}
-~ $ vagrant package --name <VirtualBox VM name> --output FreshAndHotVagrant.box
+~ $ vagrant package --name <VM name> --output FreshAndHotVagrant.box
 {% endhighlight %}

 The result is a finished box, which we can add to our list: